 he adds.
 “After every trick people were like ‘oohhh’ ‘eeeyy’.
 It was all about who had the hardest shots, the best trick, the craziest move.
 I loved it.”

 After he turned pro, this old gravel pitch was completely remade, with rubber grounds sponsored by Nike.

-He is the footballer with the bad attitude and self-assured air of arrogance.
-He is the one who fights with team-mates and has been a nightmare for one particular manager (Pep Guardiola).
+He is a footballer with a bad attitude and self-assured air of arrogance.
+He is the one who fights with teammates and has been a nightmare for one particular manager (Pep Guardiola).

 - The fight with Oguchi Onyewu left Zlatan with a broken rib.